The coronavirus pandemic has pushed back the deadline to file federal tax returns and pay your tax obligations by three months, to July 15, 2020.

 Why You Actually Don’t Want a Big Refund

-Finally, if you’re expecting a big refund, money expert Clark Howard says you might want to rethink your tax strategy.
+Finally, if you’re expecting a big refund, Clark says you might want to rethink your tax strategy going forward.

 “Are you excited that you are getting a big tax refund or you just got one?” the consumer champ says.
 “Don’t be excited about that!”